ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 Figure: Context diagram.
 Understand the environmental forces that are affecting the system.
 {:.figcaption}

 The system itself will be drawn as a circle in the middle of the diagram.
 All surrounding components, systems and resources acting upon the system will be drawn as boxes and users will be drawn as stick figures.
 Communication and data streams will be drawn as arrows between the system and the environmental forces.
-Again, use the [Box-Bullet-Line]({{site.url}}/bbl) notation to indicate callers, directions, synchronous and asynchronous communication patters and sequences.

 Non-functional requirements, like the number of data records that have to be transmitted in a specific amount of time over a communication line or the number of users hitting the system at peak times, can be placed as weights beside the arrows or at the component boxes.